-Figure 8: Relationship between average Procrustes distance and floor value.
+Fig 7.
+Relationship between average Procrustes distance and floor value.

-Figure 9 shows the daily distribution of all the transit systems’ average Procrustes distance between its normal and pandemic hourly demand curves.
+Fig 8 shows the daily distribution of all the transit systems’ average Procrustes distance between its normal and pandemic hourly demand curves.
 We see a pattern of a period of increasing difference during first few weeks, re-stabilization at a higher level, and a signal of decline at the very end.
 This means that the hourly demand dynamics gradually diverge from the normality, stabilize, and then show signs of returning to normal.